 - Use a Clay Mask: A great way to calm down skin purging faster is with certain clay masks.
-In particular, pink clay masks are effective yet gentle and soothing to the skin, helping draw out impurities and toxins that are coming to the surface while providing gentle physical exfoliation and reducing irritation.
+In particular, pink clay masks are effective yet gentle and soothing to the skin, helping draw out impurities and toxins coming to the surface while providing gentle physical exfoliation and reducing irritation.

 - Don’t Touch: Do not touch your skin!
 Touching your breakouts to “see if they’re still there” (we’ve all done it…) as well as manual extraction of comedones (blackheads and whiteheads) are sure-fire ways to make your acne breakout even worse.
 Just don’t touch.

 - Choose the Right Cleanser: Makes sure you’re using (or switch to) a mild medicated cleanser with no more than 2% Salicylic Acid.
 Any stronger will be too irritating and no more effective.
-Make sure your skin is completely dry after cleansing before applying your treatment cream.
+Ensure your skin is completely dry after cleansing before applying your treatment cream.

 - Check Your Cosmetics: Ensure that your makeup and sunscreen are clearly labeled “oil-free” and/or “non-comedogenic” to ensure they do not contribute to clogged pores.

 - Dilute Your Treatment: Depending on which type of acne treatment cream you’re using, a good rule of thumb is to combine a small quantity of your treatment cream (pea size) with an equal amount of moisturizer in your palm.
 This will result in a diluted, more mild treatment cream, which you should apply to the whole area with acne (not just individual pimples). *avoiding sensitive areas around the eyes, nose, and lips.
 Once your skin begins to adjust to the treatment, you can work up to the more potent, undiluted cream.